Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 1. **Start Simple** - Just start and start small and fast.
 Don't overcomplicate things.

-2. **Use Constructs where possible** - Reusable constructs will save me hours from writig the same code again and again.
+2. **Use Constructs where possible** - Reusable constructs have saved me hours from writing the same code again and again.

 3. **Security Shift Left** - I blocked public access to S3, used OIDC and implemented authorizers

-4. **Stack Composition** - Seperating stacks makes it easier to maintain and also it is safer to update one stack without breaking the other.
+4. **Stack Composition** - Separating stacks makes it easier to maintain and also it is safer to update one stack without breaking the other.

 ## What's Next?